Frequently Asked Questions

 PACE organizations provide all medically necessary transportation to the PACE center for activities or medical appointments.
-You can also get transportation to appointments in the community.
+You may also benefit from free transportation to appointments in the community.

-TPACE participants may dis-enroll from the program at any time and for any reason.
+PACE participants may dis-enroll from the program at any time and for any reason.
 Those with Medicare or Medicaid will be assisted in returning to their former health care coverage.
-Enrollment continues for as long as the PACE participant desires, regardless of health status changes, until expiration or voluntary or involuntary dis-enrollment.
+Enrollment continues for as long as the PACE participant desires, regardless of health status changes, until expiration or voluntary/involuntary dis-enrollment.

 These participants have only Medicaid coverage and no other.

-Includes participants who have long-term care insurance (or other insurance) that pays, either in whole or in part, the long-term care premium.
+Includes participants who have long-term care insurance (or other insurance) that pays the long-term care premiums completely or partially.

-Enrolling in a PACE program allows participants to enjoy the comforts of home and family while getting needed care and supervision during the day.
-This allows caregivers freedom to work and tend to their own needs.
-The program is built on the belief that seniors with chronic care needs are better served in the community when possible.
+Enrolling in a PACE program allows participants to enjoy the comforts of home and family while receiving required care and supervision during the day.
+This allows caregivers the freedom to work and tend to their own needs.
+The program is built on the belief that seniors with chronic care needs are better served in the community whenever possible.

-An initial comprehensive assessment is usually completed by the date of enrollment or within a few days after, so a care plan can be presented to the participant.
+An initial comprehensive assessment is usually completed by the date of enrollment or within a few days thereafter, so a care plan can be presented to the participant.

-The goal is to help achieve and maintain the highest functional level for each participant, keeping in mind that each person has a different maximum potential.
+The goal is to help achieve and maintain the highest functional level for each individual participant.
 PACE programs seek to effectively manage chronic conditions and reduce the number of re-hospitalizations.
 The capitated pay structure offers an incentive for providers to manage the provision of care and to maintain a state of relative wellness for each participant.
-PACE organizations focus on helping the frail and elderly live in the community for as long as possible, and to meet this goal, PACE organizations focus on preventive care.
+PACE organizations focus on helping the frail and elderly live in the community for as long as possible.
+To meet this goal, PACE organizations focus on preventive care.

 Each PACE program has a group of physicians on staff providing medical care as needed.
-This group is typically composed of a medical director that guides the program and oversees the other physicians.
+This group typically includes a medical director who guides the program and oversees the other physicians.
 PACE physicians become familiar with the history, needs, and preferences of each participant.
-Medical specialties, such as audiology, dentistry, optometry, podiatry, and speech therapy, are usually present.
+Medical specialties, such as audiology, dentistry, optometry, podiatry, and speech therapy, are typically provided as required.

-If a PACE enrollee needs nursing home care, the PACE program pays for itself and continues to coordinate the enrollee’s care.
+If a PACE enrollee needs nursing home care, the PACE program continues to coordinate the enrollee’s care.
 While all PACE participants must be certified as needing nursing home care, only about 7% of PACE participants nationwide live in nursing homes.

-When enrolling, participants must be 55 years of age or older, require nursing home level of care, and be able to live safely in the community.
+When enrolling, participants must be 55 years of age or older and be able to live safely in the community.
 Participants must live in the PACE service area as well.

-The participant can have Medicare as the only source of insurance with either part A or part B separately or combined.
-There is an out-of-pocket cost due to a long term care premium that is not covered since those participants do not have Medicaid.
+The participant may have Medicare coverage as the only source of insurance with either part A or part B individually, or combined.
+There is an out-of-pocket cost, due to a long-term care premium not covered for those without Medicaid.